 If you’re a professional, this will be at the top.
-If you’re not, there are better ways to blast through a minimum of $6,000.00.
-If it were me, I’d go with the Phantom 4 Pro and buy a plane ticket somewhere amazing.
+Hobbyist?
+There are better ways to blast through a minimum of $6,000.00.
+I’d go with the Phantom 4 Pro and buy a plane ticket somewhere amazing.
 Probably two tickets.
 Those needing it have a true dual operator camera drone now.
 The front-facing FPV camera for the pilot, while the second operator controls the 360-degree gimbal.

 The Inspire 2 oversamples 4K footage to 5.2K and the burst rate on still photography is 14fps in RAW+JPG or 20fps in RAW only.
 It’s a monster, and you either know why you need it or have serious disposable income.

 Other DJI Drones?

 This list is about what you can purchase for a reasonable amount, and it’s ready to fly out of the box.
 Left off includes the entire Matrice line which is for professionals or industrial use cases.
 Wouldn’t mind the Phantom 5 or whatever is next to have a dual camera payload setup, but that’s dreaming a bit too much.
 Maybe interchangeable lenses?
 Come on DJI.
 You know you want to give the Phantom series interchangeable lenses.